lcappuccio/filtering-ads-with-linux/README.md

 The entrypoint is `manual_easylist.sh`.
 This bash script will download the lists in `lists.lst`, parse them and put them into another file.

+If lighttpd is not running on your local machine I replace the `127.0.0.1` on the end of the script with the ip of my ad trap system.

 On this same file I'm appending some other hosts found on [URLBlacklist](http://www.urlblacklist.com).
 After all this parsing and appending the script will sort and remove duplicates.

 Finally we will generate `blacklist_dnsmasq.txt`.
 Copy this file to `/etc/dnsmasq.d` and again restart dnsmasq.